PromyLOPh/guix-hpc-website/posts/binary-performance.md

 # When upstream software lacks run-time selection

-It turns out that not all software packages, especially scientific software, uses these techniques.
+It turns out that not all software packages, especially scientific software, use these techniques.
 Some do—for instance, [OpenBLAS](https://guix-hpc.bordeaux.inria.fr/package/openblas) supports run-time selection when compiled with `DYNAMIC_ARCH=1`—but many don’t.
 For example, [FFTW](https://guix-hpc.bordeaux.inria.fr/package/fftw)